Hittite music: Lyre

 The lyre (Hittite: zinar; Summerogram: ^{GIŠ.d}INANNA 'Ishtar-Instrument' after the Mesopotamian goddess Ishtar) is the best attested musical instrument.
 The textual and archaeological evidence distinguishes between small and large lyres.
 The two kinds of lyre could be played one after the other, but probably never at the same time.
 Lyres were played by musicians and cult-singers – in texts, the only named lyre players are women.

 The large standing lyre (Hittite: ḫunzinar; Sumerogramm: ^{GIŠ.d}INANNA.GAL 'large Ishtar instrument') was about two metres high and is shown in art as being played by two men simultaneously.
 The number of strings is not certain.
 They often appear in cult texts, usually accompanied by singing or played along with a drum or other instruments.
 It is possible that the sound box was also used as a percussion instrument.

 The small lyre (Hittite: ippizinar; Sumerogramm: ^{GIŠ.d}INANNA.TUR 'small Ishtar-instrument) had around ten strings and was played during drinking ceremonies by cult-singers, usually on its own, without any accompaniment.
 It was seldom held or played by a man.

 Like other cult and temple equipment, lyres could be worshipped as divine.
 Sacred lyres were anointed and given offerings of drink and food.
-Since some texts refer to the "sweet news of the lyre", it is possible that the lyre was considered to be an intermediary between the offerers of a sacrifice and the deity receiving the offering.
+Since some texts refer to the "sweet news of the lyre", it is possible that the lyre was considered to be an intermediary between the offers of a sacrifice and the deity receiving the offering.

 The oldest depictions of lyres in Anatolia and North Syria come from the first half of the third millennium BC (Oylum Höyük, Carchemesh, Urkesh).
 There are images from the second millennium BC from Kültepe, Tarsus, and Mardin.
 All of these early depictions come from cylinder seals, whose small size means that few details can be made out beyond their five or six strings.